Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 > From Kubernetes documentation: Caution: If there are some files in the mountPath location, they will be deleted.

 ### Failover transforms

-A failover transform, simply provides a list of transforms to be attempted one after another until one succeeds.
+A failover transform simply provides a list of transforms to be attempted one after another until one succeeds.
 For example, you may have a fast transform that is able to handle a limited set of transforms and another that is slower but handles all cases.

 ```json
 {